foreverphoenix/the-phoenix-flavour/content/skyrim-se/lotf/installation.md

 ## Skyrim SE Setup

-**LOTF requires the latest version of Skyrim SE.** For clarification, this latest version is a post-AE release (currently `1.6.353.0`).
-A copy of your vanilla executables downgraded to 1.5.97.0 will be placed in LOTF's custom stock game folder, but in order to install the list you need to have an up-to-date Steam installation of the game.
-The Skyrim AE DLC itself is not required and not supported outside the optional Creation Club profile (instructions on how to use that will be linked later).
+**LOTF requires the latest version of Skyrim SE.** This is currently `1.6.640.0` on Steam or `1.6.659.0` on GOG.

+Because LOTF is using the default game folder (with the Root Builder plugin), it is crucial that this folder is located **outside** any UAC-protected folders.
+To ensure

+(FULL REINSTALL INSTRUCTIONS NEEDED)

-- If you are on **Skyrim SE 1.6.353.0**, you can install LOTF without any further steps.
+- If you are on the latest version, you can install LOTF without any further steps.
-- If you are on any older version, please verify files through Steam to install the update.
+- If you are on any older version, please verify files through Steam to install the update or reinstall the game through Steam.

 **Please make sure to launch the game at least once before running Wabbajack.** If you just updated or (re)installed the game, this is necessary for setting up registry keys as modding tools will otherwise be unable to recognise the game.
 You can quit from the main menu.